Vyral/base-template/_posts/2020-04-15-key-safety-measures-for-showing-homes-safely.md

   - Real Estate
 excerpt: >-
   Conducting something as integral to the real estate process as a home showing can no longer be taken for granted.
-Here’s how to show safely during quarantine.
 enclosure:
 pullquote:
 enclosure_type: video/mp4